Skip to contents

 # rcpp <- define_pmt(

-# inherit = "twosample", n_permu = 1e5,
+# method = "twosample", n_permu = 1e5,

 # statistic = "[](const NumericVector& x, const NumericVector& y) {